USS Ault: 1950–53

 However, her respite was brief.
 With the outbreak of the Korean War, the Navy needed more active destroyers.
 On 15 November 1950, Ault was recommissioned at Charleston under the command of Comdr.
 Harry Marvin-Smith.
 She steamed to her home port, Norfolk, for the Christmas holidays and to Guantanamo Bay for refresher training in March.
 After a post-shakedown overhaul in Charleston, the ship returned to her home port, sortied with her sister ships of DesRon 22, and carried out antisubmarine warfare exercises in Cuban waters.
 She returned to Norfolk on 13 August for upkeep.

 Ault sailed for the Mediterranean on 3 September for another tour with the 6th Fleet and stopped for liberty calls in ports in Sicily, Italy, France, Greece, and Portugal.
 On 30 January 1952, she departed Gibraltar in Destroyer Division 222 (DesDiv 222) and steamed via Bermuda to Norfolk where she arrived on 10 February.

 The warship's activities during the first few months of 1952 consisted of training exercises in the Virginia Capes, Caribbean operations, and an upkeep period in Charleston.
 On 4 June, she embarked midshipmen for a training cruise that took them to Torbay, England; Le Havre, France; and Guantanamo Bay.
 Upon her arrival back at Norfolk on 4 August, Ault conducted local type training into the new year.

 During February 1953, the ship participated in drills in the Caribbean while operating out of St. Thomas and St. Croix, Virgin Islands.
 On 11 March, she commenced an overhaul in the Charleston Naval Shipyard.
 Upon completion of the yard work, she steamed back via her home port to Guantanamo Bay where she arrived on 31 July for refresher training.
 Following two months training and one month loading supplies, Ault departed Norfolk on 2 November with DesDiv 222 for an around-the-world cruise.
 After transiting the Panama Canal and stopping at San Diego, Pearl Harbor, and Midway, she arrived at Yokosuka, Japan, on 6 December and reported for duty with the 7th Fleet.

 On 20 December 1953, Ault collided with Haynsworth during antisubmarine warfare (ASW) exercises in the Sea of Japan.
-The former's bow was torn off at frame eight, and the damaged destroyer was towed to Yokosuka for repairs by Grapple.
+The former's bow was torn off at frame eight.
+There was one casualty, 20 year old Eugene Merril Whittington of Buffalo, West Virginia, who died of head injuries sustained during the collision.
+The damaged destroyer was towed to Yokosuka for repairs by Grapple.